-fire officials on site. explain that you are focused on the care of the animals and safety of the premises.
-Direct them to police fire officials on site.
+explain that you are focused on the care of the animals and safety of the premises.
+Direct them to police or fire officials on site.

-• Other: Other:
+Other:

 Date Prepared: Initials of person completing:

-Date Updated: Initials of person updating:

 Date Updated: Initials of person updating:

 Date Updated: Initials of person updating:

 Date Updated: Initials of person updating: